Asthma: The Stepwise Approach to Treatment

 SYNOPSIS:

-The Expert Panel recommendations specify that treatment must be individualized in a ‘stepwise’ fashion.
+Treatment should be individualized in a ‘stepwise’ fashion.
 The guidelines note that “The stepwise approach is meant to help, not replace, the clinical decision making needed to meet individual patient needs.”
 If a patient remains stable for 3 months, reducing medications in a ‘step down’ approach can be used.
 In addition, two key factors to a successful outcome are patient education and measures to control environmental triggers and comorbidities.

 KEY POINTS: